finn/tweet-eraser/README.md

     bundle exec ruby bin/eraser.rb

 Drag your tweets folder onto the Terminal.
-It should auto-complete the path to the folder. *Now* hit `Enter`.
+It should auto-complete the path to the folder. *Now* press `Enter`.

 When the script runs it will ask for your consumer key, consumer secret, access token, and access token secret which you noted down earlier.